zudello/zudello-knowledge-base/Knowledge Base/purchasing-module/processing-an-invoice.md

 ## Processing an invoice

 Processing an invoice begins with uploading the document to Zudello.
-For help with uploading invoices, see [uploading-purchasing-documents](uploading-purchasing-documents.md).
+For help with uploading invoices, see [Uploading purchasing documents](uploading-purchasing-documents.md).

 Once an invoice has been uploaded and extracted, a user will need to: